-The second adjustment is located behind the adjusting cover.
-Removing the cover will expose the adjuster and lock nut (Before making the mechanism adjustment, loosen the clutch cable length adjuster) Loosen the lock nut, rotate the adjuster in until it lightly seats against the clutch push rod.
-Back the adjuster out 1/4 turn and tighten the lock nut This adjustment must be checked because heat and clutch wear can cause incomplete clutch operation Check the clutch cable adjustment at the handlebar after adjusting.
+The second adjustment is located behind the adjusting cover Removing the cover will expose the adjuster and lock nut.
+(Before making the mechanism adjustment, loosen the clutch cable length adjuster.)
+Loosen the lock nut, rotate the adjuster in until it lightly

+1. Lock nut

-Lock nut 2 Adjuster
+2 Adjuster

-Cable inspection and lubrication U-646
+Cable inspection and lubrication